0Blanck0/Grub-theme/README.md

 # GRUB Theme for Debian 12

-**Purpose**: This README outlines the development and configuration of a custom GRUB theme for Debian 12.
-The theme was created primarily for research and learning purposes.
+The Grub-theme project is a custom theme for the GRUB bootloader, designed for Debian 12.
+It modifies the appearance of the boot menu by changing colors, fonts, background images, and the style of the progress bar.
+This project was mainly created for learning and experimentation.

 ## Theme Overview: